Facetime, Skype, Whatsapp, and Snapchat, have replaced significant amounts of face-to-face conversation for many people.

 Look Up From Your Phone

-Gary Turk is a spoken word poet whose poem “Look Up” illustrates what is at stake by becoming entranced by technological ways of communicating at the expense of connecting with others face-to-face.
+Gary Turk is a spoken word poet whose poem “Look Up” illustrates what happens when people become entranced by technological ways of communicating at the expense of connecting with others face-to-face.

-Ultimately the sound, touch, smell, and observation of bodily cues we experience when having a face-to-face conversation cannot be entirely replaced by our technological devices.
+Ultimately, our technological devices cannot entirely replace the sound, touch, smell, and observation of bodily cues we experience in face-to-face conversation.
 Communicating and connecting with others through face-to-face discussion is valuable because it cannot be edited, paused, or replayed.

-So next time you’re deciding between human or machine at the supermarket checkout or whether to get up from your desk and walk to another office to talk to a colleague—rather than sending them an email—it might be worth following Turk’s advice and engaging with the human rather than the screen.
+So next time you are between human and machine at the supermarket checkout or whether to get up from your desk and walk to another office to talk to a colleague rather than sending them an email, it might be worth following Turk’Turk’sce and engaging with the human rather than the screen.